This diploma has two stages, each comprising 120 credits:

-- Next, in Stage 2, you’ll study your second 60-credit law module and a 60-credit French module.
+- Next, in Stage 2, you’ll study two 30-credit law modules and a 60-credit French module.

-In the first stage, you'll divide your study equally between law and language.
+In the first stage, you'll divide your study equally between law and French.

 In the second stage, you’ll divide your study equally between law and French.